cur33/PointsBot/README.md

     is decided upon.
 However, if the username argument is provided, the bot could simple check that one of the comments in the comment tree belongs to that user, and then award them the point.
+    - Honestly, this is probably overcomplicated and unnecessary, though.

 ## Questions